khoirulmuzakka/Minion/docs/source/minionpy/index.rst

 MinionPy (python)
 =================
-Welcome to the MinionPy documentation!
 MinionPy is a Python wrapper for the Minion C++ library, providing an easy-to-use interface to state-of-the-art optimization algorithms.

 .. toctree::
    :maxdepth: 2